Frequently Asked Questions (FAQs) about Vice Presidential Records

 The copyright law does not apply to material in the public domain or material produced by government employees in the course of their official duties.

-At this time, no research and travel grants underwritten by the Presidential Materials Division are available.
+At this time, no research and travel grants underwritten by the Archival Operations Division are available.

-Researchers should include the following information in the citation: the type and date of the document, the document title (if applicable), the sender and recipient, the complete folder title, and the name of the collection.
-The citations should conclude with reference to the Presidential Materials Division, National Archives and Records Administration.
+Researchers should include the following information in the citation: the type and date of the record, the record title (if applicable), the sender and recipient, the complete folder title, the name of the series, and the name of the collection.
+The citations should conclude with reference to the Archival Operations Division, National Archives and Records Administration.

-Official White House photographs taken of Vice Presidents Gore and Cheney are considered Vice Presidential records and the provisions of the PRA and FOIA governing access are applicable.
+Official White House photographs taken of Vice Presidents Gore, Cheney, Biden, and Pence are considered Vice Presidential records and the provisions of the PRA and FOIA governing access are applicable.
 Researchers should follow the procedures mentioned above to gain access to these records.